If you need or want to reduce your everyday expenses, there are simple solutions that won’t require you to make major lifestyle changes.

 Making this adjustment could save you $36 to $61 per year in standby heat losses, meaning heat lost from the water heater into the surrounding area.
 Lower temperatures also are safer since water heated to 140 degrees poses a risk of scalding.

 2. Unplug electronics

 You may not realize it, but electronic devices that remain plugged in when idle continue to use electricity.
-This occurs in most devices that use electricity, such as televisions, computers and kitchen appliances, according to the Department of Energy.
+This occurs in most devices that use electricity, such as televisions, computers and kitchen appliances, according to the DOE.